jshiohaha/box-take-home/README.md

 This project allows two people to play mini shogi via a command line interface.
 For more details on how to interact with the game, see the section on **Getting Started > Game Modes**.

 The project was written in `Python 3.5.3`.
+There are no `pip` packages used, so you should be able to just run the project aftering cloning the repository.
+However, if you are attempting to run the program via Windows, you will most likely have to modify your `PYTHONPATH` to contain the path of this project.
+Otherwise, Windows will not recognize any of the classes as modules when some files try to import them.

 ## Getting Started